mbuhidar/retro_typein_games/README.md

 After installation, use `debug_tokenize` directly from the command line - consult the help for the latest usage:

-**Note:** Currently the only implemented options are for C64 load address, and the first three of the four Ahoy debugger versions.
+**Note:** Currently the only implemented options are for Ahoy C64 programs.
-More options to come in future releases.

 ```
 debug_tokenize [-l load_address] [-s source_format] input_file